Brotenko/QualityQuest/Docs/Technical Specifications/docs/storyflow.md

 * The PlayerCharacter writes the tests until they are ready, regardless of the deadline
 * The PlayerCharacter writes the tests until the deadline is reached

 The outcome of the decision is also influenced by a DiceRandomness.
 Depending on the decision and some luck the PlayerCharacter gets stats added and/or subtracted.
-After the tests are done, there is a company party scheduled, the decision if the PlayerCharacter participates is part of the next StoryFlowDecision.
+After the tests are done, a company party is scheduled and the decision for the PlayerCharacter to participate is part of the next StoryFlowDecision.
+``

 ![StoryFlow](diagrams/storyflow-diagrams/storyflow-decision-5.svg)